-The Preserve Records workspace appears, displaying a list of Preserve Records that are associated with the selected RCA.

-The New Preserve Record window appears in the workspace.

-4. In the Assigned to list, enter or select the team member to whom you want to assign the Preserve Records.

-The datasheet for a new Preserve Record appears.

-- 5. As needed, enter the details in the available fields. - 6.
-Select 🖺.
+The Preserve Records workspace appears, displaying a list of Preserve Records that are associated with the selected RCA. - 3.
+In the upper-left corner of the workspace, select +.
+The New Preserve Record window appears in the workspace. - 4.
+In the Assigned to list, enter or select the team member to whom you want to assign the Preserve Records. - The datasheet for a new Preserve Record appears. - 5.
+As needed, enter the details in the available fields. - 6.
+Select ...
 The Preserve Record is saved.

-- · Create an Event Diagram - · Create a Logic Tree Diagram
+- Create an Event Diagram - · Create a Logic Tree Diagram